 So, now that you are towards the end of your first trimester, you must be feeling euphoric.
 While there are things that might still bother you, like feelings of nausea and insatiable hunger, you can remain assured of the baby’s good health when you are following a proper diet plan.
 Having said that, here is what you can add and avoid in your third month of pregnancy diet.

 1. Fresh Fruits:

 Fruits contain water, antioxidants and natural sugar.
 These are the best sources of energy for your body at this stage.
-Add fruits like guava and banana which can help in weight gain during this stage.
+Among the best fruits for pregnant women are fruits like guava and banana.
+They help you with weight gain during this stage.
 (Yes, you need to gain some weight during pregnancy)

 2. Vitamin B6 Rich Foods: